krasimir/riew/README.md

 });
 ```

 We have two routines `A` and `B`.
-They start at synchronously one after each other.
-However, `A` is blocked at the `yield take` statement because it wants to read from the channel `ch` but there is nothing inside (yet).
+They start synchronously one after each other.
+However, `A` is blocked at the `yield take` statement because it wants to read from the channel `ch` but there is nothing inside.
 Then routine `B` puts `Steve` in there and routine `A` resumes.
-Now `B` is blocked because it tries to read from the channel but `Steve` is already consumed by the other routine.
-It waits till `A` puts `Hello Steve, how are you?`.
+Now `B` is blocked because it tries to read from the same channel. `Steve` is already consumed by the other routine so we are again at the same situation. `B` waits till `A` puts `Hello Steve, how are you?`.
 At the end the `console.log` happens and we see the message in the console.

+That's the basic idea behind [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes).
+We have channels that are used for communication and synchronization.
+By default the channel operations are blocking.
+Putting can't happen until there is someone to take and the opposite - taking can't happen until there is someone to put.
+This is the behavior of the standard non-buffered channel.
+We have couple of buffer types here in Riew and you can learn more about them below.

 ## Riews